SQE-5a/SQE-Assignment-3/meeting4Notes.md

 Jawad will do 1-3 points of Assignment for Dolibarr project & 4-6 points of Assignment for vueStoreFront project.
 Irtaza  will do 4-6 points of Assignment for Dolibarr project & 1-3 points of Assignment for vueStoreFront project.

-### Hence In this way,we will be able to cover all points of open source projects to understand.
+### Hence In this way,we will be able to cover all points of open source projects to understand!